caitlinadams/hyflex-earthobservation-practical/README.md

 - Experience in applying best-practice methods for environmental monitoring with satellite imagery.
 - Practice in conducting a real-world project, where data is collected, analysed, and interpreted.
 - Exposure to Python, one of the leading programming languages for data analysis.
-- Familiarity with the Digital Earth Australia platform – Australia's free and open analysis platform for satellite data, provided by Geoscience Australia.
+- Familiarity with the Digital Earth Australia data – Australia's free and open analysis-ready satellite data, provided by Geoscience Australia.

 ## Audience